MicrosoftDocs/powerapps-docs/powerapps-docs/maker/maker-search.md

 ## Use search

 Search first displays only items from your environment, which are apps and templates, and articles and learning on docs.microsoft.com.
-Selecting **Show more results** expands your search to additional web content that includes community subject matter, videos, and blog posts.
+Selecting **Show more results** expands your search to additional web content that includes community subject matter, blog posts, and videos.

 ## Manage search providers